smjuni/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+A challenge and difficulty I personally encountered was to do with the formatting of the second deliverable.
+The data needed to be sorted in a specific way to ensure that the x-axis variables were properly

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?